mmazzet/Rewind/README.md

 ### Email Integration

 Tapes are sent via the Resend API.
 When you hit send, your friend gets an email with a link to the public tape page.
+If the recipient already has a verified account, the tape is claimed immediately; otherwise they can register, verify their email, and claim it into their inbox.

 ### CSRF Protection